coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-12-08-node-12-broke-http-parser.md

 I found some search results mentioning [Incapsula, which is now Imperva](https://www.imperva.com/).
 According to this [GitHub issue](https://github.com/kazuho/p5-http-parser-xs/issues/10), Imperva uses invalid unicode characters in its headers to prevent [DDoS attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/).
 And that's fair: if I was feeling malicious, I could set up my RSS scraper to run millions of times against each feed and lock up their system.

 So if you're hitting a bunch of different URLs in a Node script on Node 12+ and you find yourself failing on the headers - consider rolling back or watiing for the configuration option to land in the software.

+## Update December 9, 2019

+Looks like [the insecure flag has landed in the node repo](https://github.com/nodejs/node/pull/30567).
+Looking forward to upgrading again and using it.